 The vegetarian diet has gained widespread popularity in recent years.

-Apart from the ethical and environmental benefits of cutting meat from your diet, a well-planned vegetarian diet may also reduce your risk of chronic disease, support weight loss and improve the quality of your diet.
+Apart from the ethical and environmental reasons for cutting meat from your diet, a well-planned vegetarian diet may also reduce your risk of chronic disease, support weight loss, and improve the quality of your diet.

-This article provides a beginner's guide to the vegetarian diet, including a sample meal plan for one week.
+This article provides a beginner’s guide to the vegetarian diet, including a sample meal plan for 1 week.

 People often adopt a vegetarian diet for religious or personal reasons, as well as ethical issues, such as animal rights.

-Others decide to become vegetarian for environmental reasons, as livestock production increases greenhouse gas emissions, contributes to climate change and requires large amounts of water, energy and natural resources (2, 3).
+Others decide to become vegetarian for environmental reasons, as livestock production increases greenhouse gas emissions, contributes to climate change, and requires large amounts of water, energy, and natural resources (

 There are several forms of vegetarianism, each of which differs in their restrictions.